jcj7292/Neural-Optimization-Machine-NOM/README.md

 arXiv paper https://arxiv.org/abs/2208.03897

 ## Usage
-Using Problem 1 as an illustration
+Using Problem 1 as an illustration, the following steps will show the optimization results

-Please run problem1_NOM.py
+1. Open problem1_NOM.py

-Change path "..." in Line 10 _dir = ".../problem1/"
+2. Change path "..." in Line 10 _dir = ".../problem1/"

+3. Run problem1_NOM.py